Michael Kelley and Darrell Curls are running for the 5th District at-Large city council seat.

 Blight and Housing

-Kelley recognizes that the blighted portions of neighborhoods like Hickman Mills are often exacerbated by property owners with no physical presence in the area.
+Kelley recognizes that the blighted portions of neighborhoods like Hickman Mills are often exacerbated by absentee property owners with no physical presence in the area.

 “We see many out of town landlords that are not interested in the vitality of the community.
 I really want to focus efforts on strengthening our healthy homes programs, penalties for actors who are behaving badly.
-I also think we need to look at vacancy taxes, for those landlords who aren’t renting their properties out intentionally.
+I also think we need to look at vacancy taxes for those landlords who aren’t renting their properties out intentionally.
 That contributes to the blight that we see,” Kelley said.

-If elected, Kelley’s initial priorities here would be to “redefine ‘affordability’” in regards to rent rates, and to change the zoning code to make better use of what is already available.
-The goal would be to move towards creating a system in which the city creates housing “which everyone can access, and ensure that what we’re building can be maintained.”
+The goal, he said, would be to move towards creating a system in which the city creates housing “which everyone can access, and ensure that what we’re building can be maintained.”

 Transportation